Revisiting the Global Electroweak Fit of the Standard Model and Beyond with Gfitter: Standard Model Formulae

 \subsection{Radiator Functions}

 The radiator functions $R^{q}_{\sss{V}}(s)$ and $R^{q}_{\sss{A}}(s)$ absorb the final state QED and QCD corrections to the vector and axial-vector currents in hadronic $Z$ decays.
 They also contain mixed ${\rm QED}\otimes{\rm QCD}$ corrections and finite quark-mass corrections expressed in terms of running masses.
-The following formulae are taken from~\cite{Bardin:1999ak}.
+The following formulae as implemented in the Gfitter subpackage GSM are taken from~\cite{Bardin:1999ak} and the ZFITTER package~\cite{Arbuzov:2005ma,Bardin:1999yd} (cf. Footnote~\ref{fn}).
 They have been updated to take into account results from the recent \NNNLO calculation of the massless QCD Adler function~\cite{Baikov:2008jh} (represented by the coefficient $C_{04}$).

 where the finite quark-mass corrections are retained for charm and bottom quarks only, \ie, all lighter quarks are taken to be massless.
 This restricts the validity of the above formula to energies well above the strange-pair and below the top-pair production thresholds, which is sufficient for our use.
 The mass $\mqP$ denotes the other quark mass, \ie, it is $\mb$ if $q=c$ and $\mc$ if $q=b$.
 The running of the quark masses is computed in the \MSb scheme according to Eq.~(\ref{evolution}).
 The two parameters $\delta_{{\cal I}^{(4)}}$ and $\delta_{C_{05}}$ represent the next unknown coefficients in the perturbative expansion.
 They are treated as theoretical errors within the \Rfit scheme, and vary within the bounds obtained when assuming a geometric growth of the perturbative coefficients with the perturbative order, \ie, for a coefficient $H$ one has $\delta_{H_n} = (H_{n-1}/H_{n-2})\cdot H_{n-1}$.